JA-Santiago/website/_interests/interests.md

 ---
 title: "Hobbies & Interests"
 ---
 I love to ride my bike and make artsy crafts.
-I also love to cook delicious meals for my family.
+I also enjoy preparing delicious meals for the people I love.